Grande école: Recruitment at baccalauréat level

 Some schools are accessible after a selection based on the grades of the two last years of lycée (High school) and/or the baccalaureate (High school diploma) results.
-For example, in engineering, the most attractive and selective ones are the seven schools composing the INSA network, but there are dozens of selective engineering schools accessible directly after the baccalaureate.
-Some famous ones are the three Universités de Technologie or the thirteen schools of Polytech Group.
+For example, in engineering, the most attractive and selective ones are the seven schools composing the Institut National des Sciences Appliquées (INSA network), but there are dozens of selective and less selective engineering schools accessible directly after the baccalaureate.
+Some other famous highly selective engineering school are the three Universités de Technologie.
 It is also possible to join these schools in third year after a preparatory class or university and then the recruitment is based on a contest or the student results.

-The top five of these engineering grandes écoles (among 77), according to the French magazine l'Etudiant magazine, are in 2021 INSA Lyon, UTC, UTT, INSA Toulouse, ESIEE Paris and ESILV - Paris-La Défense.